Boyne Valley

 Driving Hunts

-driving direcionsIf you have access to a vehicle / motorbike (or are a super cyclist) then try one of our multi-location driving Whodunit Hunts!
-They all take you to several interesting places, include lovely scenery, and reveal much history along the way.
-Some are circular routes (i.e. starting and ending at the same place, or nearby) while others are linear.
-Directions are given as you progress along the route, though sometimes you’ll have to keep your spy senses on the lookout for signs to navigate to a destination!
+driving direcionsIf you have access to a vehicle / motorbike (or are a super cyclist) try a driving Whodunit Hunt!
+All take you to several amazing places, include stunning scenery, and reveal much history.
+Some are circular routes (i.e. start / end points are nearby) while others are linear.
+Directions are given all along the route.

-• In County Antrim are three driving Whodunits – the Antrim Coast trail (starting at Larne), our new Antrim Castles trail (starting in north Belfast), and our magical Belfast Narnia Trail that explores the southeast outer-Belfast area.
+• In County Antrim are three driving Whodunits – the Antrim Coast trail (starts at Larne), our Antrim Castles trail (starts north Belfast), and our magical Belfast Narnia Trail.

-• The deluxe Ards Peninsula trail starts at Bangor and ends at Grey Abbey.
+• Our best-selling deluxe Ards Peninsula trail starts at Bangor and ends at Grey Abbey.

-• Our Cavan Lakelands trail explores the beautiful lakes of County Cavan.
+• The Cavan Lakelands trail explores the beautiful lakes of County Cavan.
+Our Ancient East Churches trail starts at Kingscourt and ends in County Monaghan at the amazing tin church of Laragh.

 • The Diamond Trail starts near Loughgall and ends at historic Tynan village.

-• The Lecale Coast, starting at Maghera near Newcastle and ending in Ardglass, is jam-packed with historic sites!
+• The Lecale Coast Trail, starting at Maghera near Newcastle and ending in Ardglass, is jam-packed with ancient historic sites!

-• Our Lower Lough Erne Trail stops at numerous historic sites all around the lough; it starts and ends near Enniskillen.
+• The Lower Lough Erne Trail stops at numerous historic sites all around the lough.

-• In the Newry & Mourne area are several driving Whodunits – the Mourne Coastal Trail, Mourne Mountains, Slieve Croob Trail, and the Slieve Gullion trail.
+• Newry & Mourne area has several driving Whodunits – Mourne Coast, Mourne Mountains, Slieve Croob, and Slieve Gullion trails.
 Our Newry Canal Trail murder mystery also starts on the outskirts of Newry.

-• Our Sperrins trail explores the many historic sites in this moutain area.
+• Our Sperrins trail explores the many historic sites in this mountainous area.

-• The Tassagh Trail starts at Markethill and ends at Darkley Wood with the fairies!
+• The Tassagh Trail starts at Markethill in County Armagh and ends at Darkley Wood with the fairies!

-On Driving Whodunit Hunts, the majority of clues are not far from where you park, so if accompanied by a dog it can be left in the car if you wish.
-Very occasionally, several clues are at one stop and in such cases it is best to take your pet with you – maybe your dog can help sniff out one or two clues! 🙂
+On Driving Whodunit Hunts, the majority of clues aren’t far from where you park, so an accompanying dog could be left in the car if you wish.
+Very occasionally, several clues are at one stop and in such cases it’s best to take your pet with you – maybe your dog can help sniff out a clue! 🙂

-See the map below for Whodunit Hunt locations – driving murder mysteries available available are indicated by a purple car symbol.
-Those coloured orange on the map are in the pipeline for the next 12 months – if you are interested in hearing about these, then please contact us and we can email you as soon as they are available.
+The map below shows available driving Whodunit Hunts indicated by a purple car symbol.
+Those coloured orange are for future launch – if you’re interested in hearing about them, please contact us and we’ll email you when they’re available.

 crime scene tape on white